 Early Grade School – have your child either write out the answer himself/herself (encourage phonetic spelling) without your help, or offer to help with spelling each word out loud one word at a time.

 Grade School – have your child write a sentence or two on his/her own and then read over and discuss the response.
 (You decide whether to correct the spelling or not)

 Older Child – have your child write a longer response (paragraph).

-As A Challenge – instead of a question ask your older child to write a story or poem about sailing.
+As A Challenge – instead of a question ask your older child to write a story or poem about bats.